RickMu/C-Generics/README.md

 <br/>
 To demonstrate that you can define two types of heap.
 <br/>
-There is probably no need for NODE_TYPE and TYPE, this will be changed later
+There is probably no need for both NODE_TYPE and TYPE to exist, this will be changed later
 <br/>
 <br/><br/>